heinzwittenbrink/slides-csandtc/ted2.md

 > big difference is that tech comm is about the "how", while content marketing is about the "why".

-> This "how" versus "why" is the essence of the gap, and it must be understood by both tech comm and marketing teams in order to achieve genuine collaboration.
+> This "how" versus "why" is the essence of the gap, and it must be understood by both tech comm and marketing teams ...

 [Better together: technical writers and content marketers](http://www.tcworld.info/e-magazine/content-strategies/article/better-together-technical-writers-and-content-marketers/)